charliecalvert/CloudNotes/Assignments/React/ReactAddressDataMaven.md

 <Route path='/small' component={SmallNumbers}/>
 ```

-In particular, we need to wrap the code inside the **Router** object:
+For this to work, we will need to wrap the code inside the **Router** object:

 ```javascript
 <Router>